belle2/basf2/analysis/doc/Variables.rst

 .. b2-variables::
    :group: PID_expert

-ECL Cluster
+ECL cluster
 ~~~~~~~~~~~

-Here is a list of variables related to ECL cluster.
-All ECLCluster-based variables return NaN if no ECLCluster is found.

 .. _importantNoteECL:

 .. note::
-    All floating type variables in the mdst dataobject ECLCluster use ROOT Double32_t types with
+    All floating type variables in the mdst dataobject ``ECLCluster`` use `ROOT Double32_t <https://root.cern.ch/root/html520/ListOfTypes.html>`_
-    specific range declaration to save disk storage.
+    types with a specific range declaration to save disk storage.
 This has two important consequences for a user:

     - All ECL cluster variables have a limited precision.
 This precision is always better than
       the intrinsic ECL data acquisition precision.
 However, if these variables are histogrammed,
       binning effects are likely.
-    - All ECL cluster variables are clipped at the lower and upper boundaries: Values below (above)
+    - All ECL cluster variables are clipped at the lower and upper boundaries: values below (above)
       these boundaries will be set to the lower (upper) bound.

-    Lower and upper limits, and precision of these variables are mentioned inside the note box below them.
+    If relevant, lower and upper limits as well as the variable precision are mentioned in the note box below the respective variable.
     One should note this in the context of binning effects.